franneck94/Vscode-C-Cpp-Runner/README.md

 ## Extension Features

 The extension will automatically search for an installed compiler on your computer.
-If any compiler can be found in the PATH variables it will be stored to the local workspace settings (*".vscode/settings.json"*).
+If any gcc or clang compiler can be found in the PATH variables it will be stored to the local workspace settings (*".vscode/settings.json"*).
 If you wish to use any other installed compiler, just edit the entries in the local settings.
 ![FoundCompiler](./media/FoundCompiler.png)